jordan52/sites/markdown/astronauts.md

 She was pretty and all I know for sure is she asked why I had a box of wine.
 I pulled the silver bag out of the box and yelled, "Because it is SPACE WINE!"
 She asked if I had ever been to space and I said no and she asked if I'd like to and I said yeah.
 She paused to really look at me.
 Her bottom lip caught on her left lateral incisor and her eyes were green and she said, "Come with me?"
 She paused to touch my antecubital fossa, "I have something for you."

 Then we were in her shitty car and listening to bands I didn't know.
-I kept stopping myself from asking where we were going or why her left arm was in a cast.
+I stopped myself from asking where we were going or why her left arm was in a cast.
 She threw trash out her window and drove quickly.
 Soon we were off main roads and driving past "no trespassing" signs.
 She stopped at a gate and got out to open it.
 I thought maybe I should run but I didn't.
-We drove up what seemed like old coal mining roads.
+We drove up what seemed like an old mining road.
 Up and up and then she stopped and turned off the car.

 "Can you swim?" she asked.

 "Yes."

 "Good.
 Get out."
+She threw open her door and hopped out so I did too.

 There were wires and concrete buildings.
-We were at some sort of electric plant at the top of an Ozark mountain in the middle of nowhere.
+It looked like we were at some sort of electric plant at the top of an Ozark mountain.
 It was dark.
 The only sound was gravel crushing under our shoes.

 "What is this place?"
 I asked.